 Is your Android phone secure?
-This checklist will help you make sure that your device’s security in top shape and keep off malware at bay.
+This checklist will help you make sure that your device’s security in top shape and keep off malware.

 How well do you know your apps?